geemus/notes/houston_foresight/raw/intro.md

 ## Reading: Teaching the Future Ch7 (Hines,Bishop)

+* Focus Questions From Class:
+  * What supports forecasts -- and which of those is most important?
+  * What is baseline forecasting and baseline analysis?
 * Foresight tracks change toward two purposes: to map it and to influence it.
 * Baseline forecasts extrapolate present conditions and trends into the future, also known as expected or surprise-free forecasts.
 It isn't really that likely, but it provides a good basis for discussion.
 * Alternative forecasts are what happens when the baseline does not.
 Each is likely to be individually less probable than the baseline, but in aggregate they are more probable than the baseline.